hummingbot/hummingbot/documentation/docs/guides/strategy.md

 Both [StrategyPyBase](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/strategy/strategy_py_base.pyx) class and buy_with_specific_market method derive from Strategy_base class.
 To learn more about other methods you can use using the class, visit [Strategy_base](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/strategy/strategy_base.pyx).
 ####conf_NewStrategy_strategy_TEMPLATE.yml
 We also need an additional file inside the templates folder of the HummingBot directory.
 This file acts as a placeholder for the parameters you will use in the strategy.
-First let’s navigate to the *templates* folder and create the file.
+First, let’s navigate to the *templates* folder and create the file.
 Run the following commands.
 ```
 cd "hummingbot/templates"
 touch conf_new_strategy_strategy_TEMPLATE.yml